vlcn-io/cr-sqlite/rust/sidecar/README.md

 # cfsqlite - sidecar

-As a non-intrusive option, `cfsqlite` can be used as a "side-car" to your standard sqlite integration.
+As a non-intrusive option (keep your application's existing sqlite bindings and sqlite build), `cfsqlite` can be used as a "side-car" to your standard sqlite integration.

-The only queries that require special treatment to make `sqlite` conflict-free are those that alter the schema(s) of tables. `select`, `insert`, `update` queries are unchanged.
+Thisis the case since the only queries that require special treatment to make `sqlite` conflict-free are those that alter the schema(s) of tables. `select`, `insert`, and `update` queries are unchanged.

-As such, the `sidecar` provides methods to re-write any of your schema changing queries to their conflict free equivalents.
+The `sidecar` provides methods to re-write any of your schema changing queries to their conflict-free schema creation & alteration equivalents.
 If you pass `sidecar` a non-crr query `sidecar` will just return it back to you unchanged.
-This latter set of behavior is provided as a convenience so you can pass all queries through sidecar without having to know their contents.
+This latter option is provided as a convenience so you can pass all queries through sidecar without having to know their contents.

+TODO: site_id and db_seq extensions must be loaded on the given connection.
+TODO: share db_seq num across connections?

-## Examples
+## Example Usage

 The `SQL` syntax is extended by sidecar to add the following statements: